tessalt/coffeescriptbook/src/book.md

 myBoolean = true
 ```

-Boolean values are often the result of making comparisons:
+Boolean values are often the result of making comparisons (remember from math class that `>` is "greater than" and `<` is "less than"):

 ```
 10 > 9